echronos/echronos/components/timer/docs.md

 This API is called to start a timer.
 The timer starts counting down from its configured reload value.
-If the timer's reload value is zero, then the timer expires immediately (and performs its configured expiry behaviour).
+If the timer's reload value is zero, then the timer expires immediately (and performs its configured expiry behavior).

 ### <span class="api">timer_disable</span>